smaslennikov/packages/README.md

 ## Usage

-Follow instructions [in the INSTALL.md](INSTALL.md).
+Follow instructions [in the INSTALL.md of the most current release](https://github.com/smaslennikov/packages/releases).
 Keep in mind that no warranty is included, and there are **questionable hacks** to get things working smoothly.
 Here's an incomplete list of issues:

 - for Ubuntu we have to [symlink](gnupg/ubuntu-post-install#L5) `libreadline`
 - for CentOS we have to [symlink](gnupg/centos-post-install#L4) `libbz2`